February 2, 2010

 Globe icons have been clear metaphors for the internet and networking since the early days—commonplace in operating systems, which meant developers would relate to it.
 I thought to myself, “supporting data networks, the internet, a globe, hmm, that Greek titan who was condemned to hold up the celestial heavens for eternity—Atlas!”
 And by Atlas, I mean the 45-foot tall, 7-ton sculpture parked out front of Fifth Avenue at Rockefeller Center.
 I saw it at least once a year when I’d go check out the Christmas tree.

 In any case, the metaphor of a person holding the weight of the world upon their shoulders was probably not the most original idea (sorry, Atlas), but time was not on my side and I went for it.
 After looking at globes, depictions of Atlas, and the clock, it was an easy decision to go with minimal, abstracted forms.
 Due to the ubiquitous nature of Symbol Signs, that’s where he came from.
-I did end up chopping off his hands and feet though, I wanted the circular focus to be on the globe and his head, which was a direct nod to the orange tittle of the i in the original Bing logo—though his head was an actual circle, while the tittle was a stretched distorted circle an oval.
+I did end up chopping off his hands and feet though, I wanted the circular focus to be on the globe and his head, which was a direct nod to the orange tittle, or superscript dot, of the “i” in the original Bing logo.
+Despite the fact that his head was an actual circle, while the tittle was a stretched, distorted circle an oval.

 To unify images used on signs for transportation purposes, The United States Department of Transportation (USDOT) originally commissioned the American Institute of Graphic Arts (AIGA) to design a library of universal travel and transportation pictograms.